oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

 * Emerald ParaTime compute or client node (in addition to the consensus storage requirements):
   * Minimum: 400 GB of SSD or NVMe fast storage
   * Recommended: 700 GB of SSD or NVMe fast storage

-* Emerald Web3 gateway with PostgreSQL:
-  * Minimum: 300 GB of SSD or NVMe fast storage
-  * Recommended: 500 GB of SSD or NVMe fast storage

 * Cipher ParaTime compute or client node (in addition to the consensus storage requirements):
   * Minimum: 200 GB of SSD or NVMe fast storage